Best things to do in Aizu Wakamatsu

 Tamaya Honke Interior

 Our choice for eating this negi soba dish was Tamaya Honke located towards the end of the main street.
-This restaurant has been open for 400 years and the current building is steeped in history with beautifully decorated Fusuma sliding doors and wall scrolls.
+The building where the restaurant is situated is over 400 years old, and it’s steeped in history with beautifully decorated Fusuma sliding doors and wall scrolls.
 While waiting for the soba dish, the staff kindly pointed out there was a room upstairs housing some antiques.
 After climbing the stairs, it was a surprise to see the rich collection of artifacts there – a samurai helmet, Japanese dolls, antique tableware and a selection of vintage cameras.
 By the time you come down, your meal is ready which you can enjoy while admiring the street view through the gap in the sliding Shoji paper doors.

 Char fish and Shingoro

-Other dishes you should try while wandering the main street in Ouchi Juku are the char fish roasted on sticks, Tochimochi rice cakes that combine horse chestnut and mochi, and a savoury dessert called Shingoro which is flavoured with Perilla and Miso.
-In our case we bought some Tochimichi and Juunen Miso sauce and enjoyed it once we got back home.
+Other dishes you should try while wandering the main street in Ouchi Juku are the char fish roasted on sticks, Tochimochi rice cakes that combine horse chestnut and mochi and Shingoro, a skewered rice ball flavoured with Miso, Soy Sauce, and Egoma perilla which is grilled over charcoal.
+In our case, we bought some Tochimichi and Juunen (Egoma perilla) Miso sauce and enjoyed them all.

 How to get there

-From Aizu-Wakamatsu Station, take the Aizu Railroad for 35 minutes to Yunokami Onsen station which costs 1050 yen one way.
-The country views from this local line train are fantastic and Yunokami station has a foot spa which you can use while waiting for your train back!
-From Yunokami Onsen, it’s a 15-minute taxi ride (approximately 2000 yen one way) or you can take a minibus which runs from Mid-March to November.
-It’s a reasonable option being 1100 yen for a return trip but keep in mind that the last minibus back to Yunokami Onsen is shortly after 3pm in the afternoon.
+From Aizu-Wakamatsu Station, take the Aizu Railway Aizu Line for 35 – 40 minutes to Yunokami Onsen Station which costs 1,050 yen one way.
+The country views from this local line train are fantastic and Yunokami Onsen Station has a foot spa which you can use while waiting for your train back!
+From Yunokami Onsen Station to Ouchi Juku, it’s a 10 to 15-minute taxi ride or you can take a bus called ‘Saruyugo’ which takes about 20 minutes and it’s a reasonable option being 1,100 yen for a return trip, but keep in mind that the last bus back to Yunokami Onsen Station is shortly after 3pm in the afternoon.

 Where to eat